 14 to 16 years

 The Norwegian Forest Cat’s coat comes in an array of different colors and patterns, except for color point (think Siamese).

 Norwegian Forest Cats shed heavily a couple times per year, so regular brushing during this time is essential to remove loose fur.
 During non-shedding periods, brush their long coat one to two times per week, gently combing out tangles.
 Baths are rarely necessary, and their nearly waterproof coat makes it almost impossible.

 Norwegian Forest Cats may be at risk for one or more of the following diseases:

-Your Wegie needs a complete and balanced cat food formulated for her size and activity levels such as Pro Plan Savor or Pro Plan True Nature.
-Additionally, because of her long coat, she may need a food specially formulated to help control hairballs, like Pro Plan Focus Hairball Management or Purina ONE Hairball Formula, particularly during the shedding season.
+Your Wegie needs a complete and balanced cat food formulated for her size and activity levels such as Pro Plan Complete Essentials or Pro Plan True Nature.
+Additionally, because of her long coat, she may need a food specially formulated to help control hairballs, like Pro Plan Specialized Hairball Management or Purina ONE Hairball Formula, particularly during the shedding season.